 SIGMA Psi at-Large Chapter recognizes students, faculty, and community members who demonstrate outstanding scholarly achievement and professional promise.
 Nominations for student inductees are by invitation only based on Undergraduate and Graduate student eligibility requirements.
-After J-Term of each year, PLU Faculty Counselors request and receive a list of students and their GPAs from the SoN office.
+In January of each year, PLU Faculty Counselors request and receive a list of students and their GPAs from the SoN office.
 PLU Counselors evaluate student’s GPAs and academic records and select students that meet the criteria outlined below.
 An invitation for membership into the nursing honor society is sent out by the PLU faculty Counselors through an online SIGMA system.
 Induction of new student, faculty and community members are held in the spring semester and planned and coordinated by PLU faculty Counselors.
 All students and faculty are highly encouraged to participate in the induction ceremony.

 SIGMA Undergraduate student eligibility requirements